Outreach and Engagement Grant

 - Maximum award: £4,000 (additional funding of £500 is available for audiences that are under served or that typically we fail to reach, or support for mobility issues and special educational needs).
 You do not need to apply for the maximum amount

-- Deadline: there is no deadline to apply, but claims must be made at least 6 weeks prior to the start of the proposed project
+- Deadline: there is no deadline to apply, but applications must be made at least 6 weeks prior to the start of the proposed project

 This grant is designed to support activities where aspects of microbiology are promoted to the general public and other relevant stakeholders (or to create resources used for education and training).
 Proposals eligible for support can be very diverse, from pieces of art and drama to popular music, or funds may be used to aid individuals to attend and exhibit at public science festivals, or in collaborations with schools and community groups.
 Resources promoting microbiology that may also be considered for support could consist of the following: personal time and materials in the design, production and delivery of items such as software, books, videos and other items used in education.

 The main criterion is that the event/activity/resource must in some way promote the science of microbiology and inspire your target audience.
 Applications will be judged against, but not limited to, the following criteria and should demonstrate:

 - that the project is relevant, innovative, microbiology-based and communicates underlying concepts, issues and concerns to the target audience

 - targeting of specific public audiences with clear objectives on how to make an impact on the target audience (cross-disciplinary collaborations are encouraged)